 Warning signs of suicide

-People may be more likely to commit suicide if they:
+People may be more likely to attempt suicide if they:

 - Are male.

-- Have tried to commit suicide before, or have had a family member who has tried to commit or who committed suicide.
+- Have a family member who has attempted suicide or who has died by suicide.

 - Have had or have mental health problems such as severe depression, bipolar disorder, schizophrenia, or anxiety.